cuiyongbo/hello-world/my_wiki/computer_glossary/computer_terminology.rst

 .. image:: images/portfolio.png

-The Core i9 laptop is now much faster than it was before and, crucially, faster than its Core i7 predecessor MacBook Pros, as per MacRumors.
-It also remains quiet, which is a major selling point [卖点] of the MacBook Pro — though the thicker, louder Core i9 laptops from other manufacturers do offer much greater performance.
+The Core i9 laptop is now much faster than it was before and, crucially, faster than its Core i7 predecessor MacBook Pros, and it also remains quiet, which is a major selling point [卖点] of the MacBook Pro — though the thicker, louder Core i9 laptops from other manufacturers do offer much greater performance.

 BASIC (an acronym for Beginner's All-purpose Symbolic Instruction Code) is a family of general-purpose, high-level programming languages whose